redendie/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-To answer, question 1, we must then create the aggregated data set as defined by `sum_of_steps_by_day`,
+To answer Question 1, we must then create the aggregated data set as defined by `sum_of_steps_by_day`,
 plot an histogram of it, and compute the mean and median value of the total number of steps per day.
 The instructions are all grouped in the following function: